T

 June

-Summer vacation season begins; book flights and hotels well in advance.
+Summer season begins; book accommodation and flights well in advance.

 July